DanBuda11/collapsable-nav/README.md

 - Normalize.css
 - Font Awesome for "hamburger" icon

+### Version 2.0.0

+Built with React and ReactDOM versions 16.8.6.
+Uses updated React v16 syntax and a lot less code than the previous iteration of this navbar.

+View a live version of the project [here](https://react-nav.netlify.com/) or for a working CodePen [here](https://codepen.io/danbuda/pen/mYZPZp).
+For an HTML/CSS only version, [click here](https://github.com/DanBuda11/navbar-html).

 ### Version 1.0.0

-Built with early versions of React and React-DOM (15.0.1)
+Built with early versions of React and ReactDOM (15.0.1)

 Check out a live version [here](http://reactnav-danbuda.surge.sh/) or for a working CodePen [here](http://codepen.io/danbuda/pen/mAVALa).
-For an HTML/CSS only version, [click here](https://github.com/DanBuda11/navbar-html).
 To access the final build of this verion on GitHub you can [click here](https://github.com/DanBuda11/collapsable-nav/tree/15657cd4f3d908adaad022ab7184b723fb3b8594).